 Once I finished writing the figure legends, I simply wrote a paragraph or two describing each figure, which nearly completed the result chapters.
 This is because I wrote a comprehensive introduction in a separate chapter, so the chapter-specific introduction was short.
 The only thing left to do was to write a discussion on the chapters, which were about 1,500 – 2,000 words in my case and took me a couple of days.
 This way I could write an entire result chapter in 4-7 days depending on how productive I was being.

 There’s no such thing as a perfect thesis.
 Don’t go through too many thesis versions hoping for perfection.
-You won’t fail your PhD even if your assessors spot a couple of typos.
+You won’t fail your PhD even if your assessors spot a few typos.

 One trick I used that I recommend everyone writing a PhD thesis is to never to read your sentences as you write.
 It sounds like a bad advice and is certainly unorthodox, but it sped up my writing considerably.
 In fact, I didn’t read my entire thesis until I completed the first draft in its entirety.
 It’s called a “draft” because it’s rough.
 The important thing is that once you’ve got the contents down, you can also amend it to make it better.
 Pondering over a sentence to make it “perfect” stops the flow that you need to write and it leads to unproductive, frustrating writing experience.
 I’ve seen people spending hours constructing a single sentence because they go back and read every single thing they’ve just written.